casey/starstar/README.md

 - If you misspell a property name in a template you'll get an error message which has the class name in it, instead of a generic dictionary key error.

-- It's concise and appealing.
+- It is concise and appealing.